 Indonesian civil servant teachers are employed at levels that mirror the general central government bureaucratic hierarchy.
 To gain promotion, teachers need to accumulate sufficient 'credit points' to meet the requirements for the next level.
 Minister of Bureaucratic Reform Decree No.16/2009 identifies nine levels that are relevant for teachers: IIIa-IIId followed by IVa-IVe.
 Teachers are typically appointed at Level IIIa.
 Traditionally, it has been easy for teachers to accumulate the required credit points to gain promotion through to Level IVa, but further advancement has been difficult (Jalal and Mustafa 2001: 138; Suhardjono 2006).
-This is because teachers have had to produce a 'written scientific paper' (karya tulis ilmiah, KTI) to earn the points required to meet the requirements for Level IVa.29 Few teachers have been capable of doing this.
-The central government first introduced this requirement in 1993 (Minister of Bureaucratic Reform Decree No 84/1993).
-In 2009, it lowered the level at which the requirement became applicable from IVa to IIIb (Minister of Bureaucratic Reform Decree No 16/2009).
-The requirement was subsequently reinforced through joint regulations between the head of the State Personnel Body (BKN) and the Minister of Education (Peraturan Bersama antara Mendiknas dan Kepala BKN Nomor)
+This is because teachers have had to produce a 'written scientific paper' (karya tulis ilmiah, KTI) to earn the points required to meet the requirements for Level IVa.31 Few teachers have been capable of doing this.
+The central government first

-29 Teacher's work is seen as falling into four broad areas: (1) education (pendidikan), (2) study process (proses pembelajaran), (3) professional development (pengembangan profesi) and (4) supports for study process (penunjang proses pembelajaran).
+31 Teacher's work is seen as falling into four broad areas: (1) education (pendidikan), (2) study process (proses pembelajaran), (3) professional development (pengembangan profesi) and (4) supports for study process (penunjang proses pembelajaran).
 The KTI is considered a professional development activity.
 According to Suhardjono (2006), teachers could potentially accumulate the required credit points for promotion related to professional development through other professional development activities such as by producing creative works and engaging in curriculum development activities.
 But the required technical guidelines for such activities are so far 'not yet operational, forcing a large proportion of teachers to use a written scientific paper (KTI) as their professional development activity'.